It started on a recent Saturday afternoon: achy knees, fingers and neck. Chills, headache and fatigue. Probably one of those summer bugs, right?

 And so it might have ended.
 Except for those suspicious symptoms that surfaced two weeks later.
 I Googled early-stage Lyme disease.
-Flu-like symptoms.
+Flu-like symptoms?
 Check.
-Bull’s-eye rash (erythema migrans).
-Wait…no. Maybe lucky after all?
-Okay…no…turns out some people don’t get a rash or any symptoms at all.
+Bull’s-eye rash?
+Wait … no. Maybe lucky after all?
+Nope.
+Turns out some people don’t get a rash or any symptoms at all.
 In fact, almost half of Lyme sufferers don’t even remember a tick bite.

 You have only to scan a list of late-stage Lyme symptoms to propel even the weariest patient into action.
 Arthritis, neurological disorders, facial paralysis, heart abnormalities — I could go on.
 Catch it early, take antibiotics, and most people recover fully.
 Ignore it and you proceed at your own peril.
 You can still receive antibiotic treatment in later stages, but there’s no guarantee you’ll wipe out the infection or reverse the debilitating symptoms.